bvalosek/bval-contracts/README.md

 * State can be set to any arbitrary value if no sequence engine is specified
 * State changes may be modified or constrained by a sequence engine
 * State is designed to be used to build on and off chain experiences in the future
-* Changing state may require $BVAL
+* Changing state may require $BVAL (as determined by the NFT's burn multiplier)
 * State change cost is an intrinsic property of a token (encoded into its ID)

 #### Marketplace Interop